sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 # Sandboxie-Plus Migration Guide

-This guide shows where all the known sandboxie functions can be found in the new UI.
+This guide shows where all the known Sandboxie functions can be found in the new UI.